karthikpythireddi/karthikpythireddi/README.md

 # Hello World! 👋

 ## About Me
-I'm Karthik Pythireddi, a Software Validation Engineer working on Autonomous Vehicles.
+I'm Karthik Pythireddi, pursuing MS in EE at Stanford University as well as working as a Software Validation Engineer working on Autonomous Vehicles at Nvidia.
 I have a passion for Robotics and Autonomous Driving.
 My current interests are Motion Planning, State Estimation and Reinforcement Learning based techniques.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-In-blue)](https://www.linkedin.com/in/karthikpythireddi/)
 [![Twitter Follow](https://img.shields.io/badge/X-Follow-grey)](https://twitter.com/karthikitis)